arenaxr/arena-docs/content/schemas/message/goto-url.md

 ========

-Goto given URL; Requires click-listener.
+Load new URL when object is clicked.
+Requires click-listener.

 Goto URL Attributes
 --------------------